-Conducted self-assessment of the performance of the Audit Committee; Recommended the appointment of SGV as external auditor of the Company for FYs 2015 and 2016 Nomination Committee Confirmed the Nominees for Directors who were elected in February 2016; Confirmed the nominees for election as directors in the stockholders' meeting set on 13 January 2017 No issues to be addressed Compensation and Remuneration Committee Made recommendations for adjustment of salaries of executives and employees and year end bonus for employees (for FY 2014-2015); Recommended the directors' fee and Board Committee members' fee (for FY 2014-2015); Recommended the separation package for employees of the Group; Recommended the approval of the Employees Stock Ownership Plan in August 2015; Recommended the directors' fee/per diem and bonus for directors, and fees for Board Committee members for FY 2015-2016 and for FY 2016-2017 No issues to be addressed
+Name of Committee Work Done Issues Addressed Audit and Risk Management Committee Prepared and/or presented to the Board of Directors for approval the audited financial statements for Fiscal Year (FY 2015-2016) and the quarterly reports for FY 2015-2016; Conducted self-assessment of the performance of the Audit Committee; Recommended the appointment of SGV as external auditor of the Company for FYs 2015, 2016 and 2017.
+There were no issues to be addressed Nomination Committee Confirmed the Nominees for Directors who were elected in February 2016; Confirmed the nominees for election as directors in the stockholders' meeting set on 13 January 2017.
+No issues to be addressed Compensation and Remuneration Committee Made recommendations for adjustment of salaries of executives and employees and year end bonus for employees (for FY 2015); Recommended the directors' fee and Board Committee members' fee (for FY 2015); Recommended the separation package for employees of the Group; Recommended the approval of the Employees Stock Ownership Plan in August 2015; Recommended the directors' fee/per diem and bonus for directors, and fees for Board Committee members for FYs 2016 and 2017.
+No issues to be addressed